untu/comedy/README.md

 an initial actor to start from.
 This actor is called a Root actor, and you can get it from actor system by using `rootActor()` method.
 The method returns not the actor itself, but a Promise of the Root actor.
 To get an actual reference, we use `Promise.then()` method.
-(Comedy uses a [Bluebird](http://bluebirdjs.com/) promise library.
+(Comedy uses [Bluebird](http://bluebirdjs.com/) promise library.
 For more information about promise API, please refer to
 [Bluebird documentation](http://bluebirdjs.com/docs/api-reference.html)).
 3. *Create your actor as a child of a Root actor by using `createChild()` method.*